Table of Contents[Hide][Show]

 1. Fly out in the morning

 Don’t fly in the late afternoon or evening.
 Book the first flight out in the morning.
-Morning flights have the best chance of getting out as the plane is already at the airport, so the risk of an inbound delay is eliminated.
+Morning flights have the best chance of getting out as the plane is already at the airport, eliminating the risk of an inbound delay.

 2. Fly a reliable airline